Response to Motion to Limit Technology in Opening Statement

 The trial court allowed the state to display several charts to the jury during the prosecutor’s opening statement and closing argument.
 These displays included one chart comparing the property stolen during each robbery with property recovered by the police and one chart listing similarities between the various crimes.
 In addition, seven charts were displayed, each of which identified (1) a particular crime situs, (2) the defendant charged with being involved at the situs, (3) the charges in the indictment that resulted from the particular situs, (4) a list of the property stolen, and (5) a list of the evidence to be presented at trial relevant to the particular situs.

-In addition, the latter referenced charts were displayed throughout the trial as well as during the state’s opening and closing remarks.
+Also, the latter referenced charts were displayed throughout the trial as well as during the state’s opening and closing remarks.
 However, only the information identifying the crime situs, the particular defendant charged and the offenses charged remained in the jury’s view.

 Upon review of the record, we find that those charts that were displayed only during opening and closing statements merely assisted the state in explaining its case.
 The trial court properly instructed the jury that this material was not to be considered as evidence in the case.
 In addition, the material that was displayed to the jury during the trial mirrored the contents of the indictment in this case.
-The display of this material was proper to assist the jury in understanding the multicount indictment and to avoid confusion as to the defendants and the charges in the case.
+The display of this material was proper to assist the jury in understanding the multi-count indictment and to avoid confusion as to the defendants and the charges in the case.

 State v.
 Parker, 72 Ohio App.3d 456, 466, 594 N.E.2d 1033 (1991); See also, State v.
 Bjorklund, 258 Neb.
 432, 604 N.W.2d 169 (S.Ct.
 Neb.
 2000)(use in opening statement of charts depicting enlargements of criminal information was not an abuse of discretion).

-“Counsel are given wide latitude in use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
+“Counsel is given wide latitude in the use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
 Tench v.
-Galaxy Appliance & Furniture Sales, Inc., 255 Ga.
+Galaxy Appliance&Furniture Sales, Inc., 255 Ga.
 App.
-829, 567 S.E.2d 53 (2002)(holding that it was not an abuse of discretion to allow use of a chart that was not later admitted into evidence as demonstrative evidence during opening).
+829, 567 S.E.2d 53 (2002)(holding that it was not an abuse of discretion to allow the use of a chart that was not later admitted into evidence as demonstrative evidence during opening).
 “In the trial of any civil action, counsel for either party shall be permitted to use a blackboard and models or similar devices in connection with his argument to the jury for the purpose of illustrating his contentions with respect to the issues which are to be decided by the jury, provided that counsel shall not in writing present any argument that could not properly be made orally.”
 Id.; See also, Miller v.
 Hometown Propane Gas, Inc., 86 Ark.App.
 189, 197-98, 167 S.W.3d 172, 178 (2004)(holding that it was not an abuse of discretion to permit counsel to “flick” a Bic cigarette lighter in opening statement as a demonstrative aid).

 F. PowerPoint and other multimedia presentations.

 Using multimedia presentations during opening statements can be an effective and compelling way to present your case to a jury.
-Although such presentations will not win cases by themselves, they can be important tools in the advocate’s arsenal.
+Although such presentations will not win cases by themselves, they can be essential tools in the advocate’s arsenal.
 If done correctly they help keep the trier of fact engaged and make arguments more effective.
 Displaying Digital Media During Opening Statements: Tactics, Techniques, And Pitfalls, Simberg, Joel, 60 DePaul L. Rev. 789, 803 (Spring 2003).

 Most litigation consultants urge lawyers to include computer-driven graphics in their opening statements.
 Trial practice courses deliver the same message.
 And lawyers are quick to see the advantages in making opening statements more interesting, compelling and expeditious.
-For these reasons, even if there are very few uses of court-room technology in other parts of the case, counsel may want to use some visuals during opening statement.
+For these reasons, even if there are very few uses of courtroom technology in other parts of the case, counsel may want to use some visuals during opening statement.
 They are likely to include bullet-point slides, as well as some of the exhibits that have been admitted during the pretrial conference.
 Federal Judicial Center, Effective Use of Courtroom Technology: A Judge’s Guide to Pretrial and Trial, P. 153-54(2001).

 Inexperienced lawyers sometimes fear objections if they use displays during an opening statement.
 The court can overcome this concern by advising during pretrial proceedings the general rule governing bullet-point slides: the words on the slide are not objectionable if they could be spoken by the lawyer during the opening statement.
 Id.